rizinorg/cutter-plugins/README.md

 ### [Assembly-reference](https://github.com/daringjoker/Assembly-refrence)

-A plugin for Cutter that show the information about the assembly instruction currently selected (only for x86 and x64)
+A plugin for Cutter that shows the information about the assembly instruction currently selected (only for x86 and x64)

 **Status**: Maintained